sarim/mysqlcloudback/README.md

 It may called from crontab for scheduled backup tasks.

 ##Contribution and TODO
 Feel free to hack into the code and be sure to send pull request.
-The "downloadfile" and "joinfiles" functions are not implemented.
+The "downloadfile" and "joinfiles" functions are not implemented(TODO).
 New features can be "uploaddropbox" or "uploaddroplr" or "uploadrsync" or "uploadscp" etc . . .
+Or "backuporacle", "backupFooDb" etc . . .

 ##LICENCE